Tannerpalin/pullRequestPractice/README.md

 This allows us to safely make updates to a code base and work with others to improve our development abilities.

-Here are the steps to make a branch for a pull request in GitHub:

 ## First we must make a branch and edit it.

 1. Clone this repository (or any other repository, using their link) by typing `git clone https://github.com/Tannerpalin/pullRequestPractice.git`